Please use carefully.

 If a BCD store in \boot folder of the specified drive is present the BCD will be repaired, if no BCD present it will be created with the parameters specified.

 You can select any mapped drive like c:, d:, ...from the drop-down list and this is the drive where bootmgr, \boot folder with BCD will be created (or repaired if present).
+The drive you select should be also "active" (for MBR disks) to be bootable.
+(On GPT disks and UEFI boot only EFI System Partition is bootable)

 The second parameter - "Windows Folder" - defines the source from which bootmgr, memtest, boot language files etc are taken.
 This is the full path of the operating system folder (e.g. C:\Windows).